Image

 What It Leaves Behind

-Journey didn’t fill a gap—it revealed it.
+Journey didn’t fill a gap - it revealed it.
 It held up a mirror to a part of me I usually avoid.
 The part that wants to be seen.
-Not for what I do, or what I say—but simply for being there.
-For moving.
+Not for what I do, or what I say, what i look like or how much i can make someone laugh - but simply for being there.
 For staying.

 It reminded me that silence doesn’t have to be lonely.
 That wordlessness doesn’t mean emptiness.
 That connection isn’t always loud or obvious.
 Sometimes it’s just someone waiting at the edge of a dune, looking back to make sure you’re still coming.

 Since that first play-through, I’ve returned to Journey again and again.
 Not for novelty.
 Not even for comfort.
 But for the feeling.
 The reminder.
 The truth that I do want closeness.
 That I do feel better when I’m not walking alone.
-That there is beauty in being beside someone, even for a short while, even if you never get to truly know who they are.
+That there is beauty in being beside someone, even for a short while, even if you never get to know who they are truly.

 Would I Recommend It?